ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 The network UI uses finite state machines to describe what happens when the software receives an input.

-* See: designs/README.md

 **Link FSM**

 ![Link FSM](designs/link.png)

 For example the link FSM describes how to connect devices with links.
-In the FSM diagram above maps out the states and events that will select a device to connect and another device to connect to.
+The FSM diagram above maps out the states and events that will select a device to connect and another device to connect to.
 FSMs traditionally start in the `Start` state.
 We get a free transition to the `Ready` state by handling the special event called `start` and changing state to `Ready`.